Advocating for Abortion in NC

 Becoming a clinic escort is a great way to show your support for abortion patients and improve access to abortion care.
 Often, protesters stand outside abortion clinics to harass patients.
 For many, this is an extra deterrent that increases shame and stigma against those exercising their legal right to an abortion.
 Clinic escorts provide a protective barrier between patients and protesters, limiting their interactions and ensuring that patients have someone on their side as they enter the clinic.
 The Triangle Abortion Access Coalition and the Charlotte Reproductive Action Network are two organizations operating in NC that coordinate clinic escort volunteers.
 If you don’t live in the Triangle or Charlotte, you can email your local clinic and ask if they need volunteers.

-You can also follow the work of pro-choice advocacy organizations.
-Here is an incomplete list of organizations seeking to advance reproductive freedom in NC:
+You can also follow the work of reproductive rights advocacy organizations.
+Here is an incomplete list of other organizations seeking to advance reproductive freedom in NC:

 A.Engage in community organizing